microsoft/MixedReality-SpectatorView/src/SpectatorView.Unity/Assets/SpectatorView/Scripts/StateSynchronization/README.md

 ![Marker](../../../../../../doc/images/ForcePerformanceReporting.png)

-2) Create a `Development Build` with `Autconnect Profiler` enabled.
+2) Create a `Development Build` with `Autoconnect Profiler` enabled.
 This will allow the Unity Profiler window to attach to your device.

 ![Marker](../../../../../../doc/images/BuildSettingsAutoconnectProfiler.png)